Three new COVID-19 cases confirmed within Niagara schools

 Fort Erie - St Philomena Catholic Elementary School - 1 student

-The provincial data does not include all known cases, including the latest cases from Garrison Road and St. Catharines Collegiate.
+The provincial data does not include all known cases, including the latest Stamford , E L Crossley or James Morden Public School cases.

-School officials say some of the cases listed in the provincial data are now considered resolved, but medical experts recommend watching for COVID-19 symptoms for at least 14 days after possible exposure.
+School officials say some of the cases included in the provincial data are now considered resolved, but health experts recommend watching for COVID-19 symptoms for at least 14 days after potential exposure.